EdAlegrid/file-integrity-monitoring/README.md

   // use the regular .watchData() method from channel api. client.watchData({id:100, channel:'monitor-file'}, (data) => {
     console.log('monitor-file', data); // 1654331542210 myFile.txt
-    // add any custom actions you want to perform
+    // add here any custom actions you want to perform });
-  });
 });
 ```